-Web development is not a single activity—it’s an umbrella term for several different fields of website creation.
-The primary forms of web development are client-side, server-side, and full stack development.
-Both client and server-side programming are necessary to make a website function, and these skilled developers often need to work closely together to create a well-designed and functioning finished product.
-Full stack developers, on the other hand, have the skills of both client and server-side programmers.
-Companies often hire full stack developers to manage their web presence and keep their site up to date.
-In this article, we’ll focus on client and server-side web developers, along with how you can learn the necessary programming languages to break into this industry.
+Web development is not a single activity—it’s an umbrella term for several fields of website creation.
+The primary forms of web development are client-side, server-side, and full-stack development.
+Both client and server-side programs are necessary to make a website function.
+Skilled developers who work in these fields often need to work closely together to create a well-designed and functioning product.

 Client-Side Web Development